Zoomicon/LogoEd/README.md

 * UniHighlighter

-	see link to that at "Third party files" section of SynEdit website
+	see link to that at "Third party files" section of SynEdit website